basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 ## Other Riak CS Settings

 {{#1.4.0+}}
-There are a two configuration options designed to provide improved performance for Riak CS when using Riak 1.4.0 or later.
+There are two configuration options designed to provide improved performance for Riak CS when using Riak 1.4.0 or later.
 These options take advantage of additions to Riak that are not present prior to version 1.4.0.

 * `fold_objects_for_list_keys` --- Setting this option to `true` enables
 Riak CS to use a more efficient method of retrieving Riak CS bucket contents from Riak.
-Using this option provides improved performance and stability, especially for buckets that contain on the order of millions of objects or more.
+Using this option provides improved performance and stability, especially for buckets that contain millions of objects or more.
 This option should not be enabled unless Riak 1.4.0 or greater is being used.
 The default value for this option is `false`.

 * `n_val_1_get_requests` --- This option causes Riak CS to use a special request option when retrieving the blocks of an object.
 This option instructs Riak to only send a request for the object block to a single eligible virtual node (vnode) instead of all eligible vnodes.
 This differs from the standard `r` request option that Riak provides in that `r` affects how many vnode responses to wait for before returning and has no effect on how many vnodes are actually contacted.
 Enabling this option has the effect of greatly reducing the intra-cluster bandwidth used by Riak when retrieving objects with Riak CS.
 This option is harmless when used with a version of Riak prior to 1.4.0, but the option to disable it is provided as a safety measure.
 The default value for this option is `true`.